 - Named, draw-string bag with: trainers, shorts, T-shirt in school colours.
-Trainers and jogging trousers for outdoor games. - Children taking part in football/touch-rugby will need football boots or trainers.
+Trainers for outdoor games and jogging bottoms are recommended. - Children taking part in football/tag-rugby will need football boots or trainers.
 Second-hand boots are often available in school. - Some short PE activities take place without changing into PE Kit but we ask that children always have PE Kit at school for longer lessons - Wild Tribe takes place weekly.
-Children will need old jogging trousers, a long sleeved top, wellies, socks and a waterproof coat
+Children will need old jogging bottoms, a long sleeved top, wellies, socks and a waterproof coat